-If you’re spending Christmas in Ethiopia this year, you’ll have to wait a little longer than December 25, as most people follow the ancient Julian calendar and celebrate the holiday on January 7.
+If you’re spending Christmas in Ethiopia, you’ll have to wait a little longer than December 25, as most people follow the ancient Julian calendar and celebrate the holiday on January 7.
 Traditionally referred to as Ganna, an Ethiopian Christmas typically begins with a day of fasting, followed by church services and a feast that includes stew, vegetables and sourdough bread.
 Though most friends and families do not exchange gifts, communities gather to play games and sports, and enjoy the festivities together before returning to work.

 Santa who?
-In Liberia, you’re more likely to see Old Man Bayka, the county “devil” who – instead of giving presents, walks up and down the street begging for them on Christmas Day!
+In Liberia, you’re more likely to see Old Man Bayka, the county “devil” who – instead of giving presents – walks up and down the street begging for them on Christmas Day.
 And instead of hearing the usual “Merry Christmas” greeting, expect to hear Liberians say “My Christmas on you.”
 It’s basically a saying that means “please give me something nice for Christmas.”

 The Democratic Republic of Congo

-Christmas Eve is very important.
+Christmas Eve is very important in the DRC.
 Churches host big musical evenings (many churches have at least five or six choirs) and a nativity play.
 These plays last a very long time, starting at the beginning of the evening with the creation and the Garden of Eden and ending with the story of King Herod killing the baby boys.
 On Christmas day, most families try to have a better meal than usual.
 If they can afford it, they will have some meat (normally chicken or pork).
 The rest of the day is spent quietly, maybe sleeping after a busy and late night on Christmas Eve.
 For more on Christmas in the DRC, go here and here.

 From ONE member Ola Ope: “In Nigeria, we believe in Father Christmas, our version of Santa, and we light up these things we call knockouts and banga, which are like fire crackers.
 We always spend all the money we get/have and we cook and share food in the neighborhood.”